 5. The State Electricity Commission of Western Australia.-(i) Origin and Aims.
 In order to ensure an organized and co-ordinated future growth of electricity generation and distribution throughout the State, the Government introduced a Bill in 1945 to establish the State Electricity Commission, which, together with an Electricity Bill, became law early in 1946.
-Under these Acts, the Commission was given power, inter alia, to secure the ultimate co-ordination of all State or other electrical undertakings in the State, to construct and operate power stations and transmission lines and purchase as a going concern and carry on the undertaking of any supply authority.
-Under the Electricity Act, which should be read in conjunction with, and is subject to, the State Electricity supply undertaking without consent from the Commission.
+Under these Acts, the Commission was given power, inter alia, to secure the ultimate co-ordination of all State or other electrical undertakings in the State, to construct and operate power stations and transmission lines, and to purchase as a going concern and carry on the undertaking of any supply authority.
+Under the Electricity Act, which should be read in conjunction with, and is subject to, the State Electricity Commission Act, no person or organization is permitted to construct or extend an electricity supply undertaking without consent from the Commission.
 Local authorities are empowered to operate and construct power stations and other works associated with the supply of electricity, provided that authority is first obtained from the Commission and any proposals are not inconsistent with the Commission's plans.